dipodidae/presentation-integration-testing-spend-cloud/slides.md

 </v-click>

 ---

 # How do these pipelines work?

-1. Your unit tests* will run
+1. Your unit tests<mingcute-asterisk-fill class="text-gray-200"/> will run
 2. Once your unit tests are green <mdi-arrow-right/> Deploy on accept
 3. Playwright will run
 4. <span class="text-red-600">Red</span> <material-symbols-question-mark/> check [artifacts](https://gitlab.com/proactive-software/spend-cloud/-/pipelines/793706745/builds) and fix it